Skip to main content

 He also focused on the juvenile justice system—one of the first law professors to do so—and the need for juveniles to have the same rights as adults.

-“Charlie Whitebread made the law, and our study of it, real: imminently relevant to our everyday participation in the world around us,” wrote Scott Reed (Law ’79).
+“Charlie Whitebread made the law, and our study of it, real: imminently relevant to our everyday participation in the world around us,” wrote Scott Reed (Law class of ’79).

 “His Law and Society seminar, in which he selected students and assigned the reading of novels, plays, and other literature, opened my eyes to the law as so much more than a set of rules.
 The law is the ever-changing core of how we collectively have decided to live together.”

 But Whitebread’s lectures were more than eye-opening.
-According to Dennis Klein (Grad ’78, Law ’81), the professor was also entertaining and witty.
+According to Dennis Klein (Grad class of ’78, Law class of ’81), the professor was also entertaining and witty.
 “Every class was like a Johnny Carson monologue.”

 Award-Winning Professors